Skip to Main Content

 About the Conference

-The Community Violence Intervention Conference is the largest convening exclusively dedicated to CVI in the country, attracting more than 600 experts—both national and international—to discuss this lifesaving work.
+The Community Violence Intervention Conference is the largest convening exclusively dedicated to CVI in the country, attracting more than 900 experts—both national and international—to discuss the impact of this lifesaving work.
 The goal of the conference is to bring together leading experts, advocates, and practitioners to share insights, struggles, and opportunities in a communal space devoted to advancing the field of community violence intervention.

 Community violence is a daily tragedy in neighborhoods across the country, and it’s disproportionately experienced by communities of color.
 Yet all too often, community violence—and some of its most successful solutions—fails to make the headlines or play a role in national debates about public safety.

 Every person should be able to live, work, and play free from the threat of gun violence, and elevating CVI strategies is a key way to make that a reality.
-The Community Violence Intervention Conference will provide a dedicated, cooperative environment to help the people doing the work to build safer communities come together and exchange ideas.
+The 2025 Community Violence Intervention Conference provides a dedicated, collaborative environment to help the people building safer communities come together and exchange ideas.

 Participants